xiaonilee/xiaonilee.github.io/content/post/GDC.md

 ## In Brief

-- Download Data via GDC
+- Download Data with different methods

 - Data Wrangling

+## Example 1

-## Instruction of Download
+## Standarized Download

 - Click on `Repository` and choose `Cases` to setup interested data: TCGA-LUNG.